gagle/node-binary-reader/README.md

 <a name="uses"></a>
 __What are its uses?__

-Anything that needs to read big binary files to extract just a little portion of data.
+Anything that needs to read big binary files to extract just a little portion of data, and the length of this data it's found in a field that needs to be read first, e.g. file metadata readers: music, images, fonts, etc.

-Benefits you get from it:
+Benefits:

 - Read big binary files without caring about how to retrieve the data and without implementing your own internal cursor system.
 - Avoid the callback nesting.
 It uses a very lightweight and fast asynchronous series control flow library: [deferred-queue](https://github.com/gagle/node-deferred-queue).
 - Ease the error handling.
 - It is lazy!
-Delays the open and read calls until they are necessary, ie. `br.open(file).seek(50).close()` does nothing.
+It delays the open and read calls until they are necessary, i.e. `br.open(file).seek(50).close()` does nothing.

 ---

 <a name="diagrams"></a>
 __How it works?__

 To make the things easier there are 5 cases depending on the buffer position and the range of the bytes that you want to read.
-These cases only apply if the buffer size is smaller than the file size, otherwise the whole file is read into memory, so only one I/O call is done.
+These cases are only applicable if the buffer size is smaller than the file size, otherwise the whole file is read into memory, so only one I/O call is done.

 Suppose a buffer size of 5 bytes (green background).
-The pointer `p` is the cursor and it points to the first byte.
+The pointer `p` is the cursor and it points to the first byte to read.
-The pointer `e` is the end and it points to the last byte.
+The pointer `e` is the end and it points to the last byte to read.
 The `x` bytes are not in memory.
 They need to be read from disk.
 The `y` bytes are already in memory.
 No need to read them again.

-For the sake of simplicity, let's assume that the size of the group of `x` bytes is less than the buffer size.
-The binary reader takes cares of this and makes all the necessary calls to read all the bytes.
+For the sake of simplicity, assume that the `x` group of bytes has a length smaller than the buffer size.
+The binary reader takes care of this and makes all the necessary calls to read all the bytes.

 <p align="center">
   <img src="https://github.com/gagle/node-binary-reader/blob/master/diagram.png?raw=true"/>